What is "cash"? A safer and more secure option

 - Your choice between money markets and CDs depends on factors like whether you need to lock in a certain yield and whether you prefer to be covered by FDIC insurance.

 Why invest in cash?

 Cash investments are very short-term investments.
-While intended to be completely stable, they aren't quite as safe as a bank account.
+While intended to be stable, they aren't quite as safe as a bank account.
 So why bother with them?
-If you have money you need to keep safe—because you plan to spend it soon or because you're holding onto it while you research other investments—you can often earn a little more interest than you'd get in a bank account.
+If you have money you need to keep accessible—because you plan to spend it soon or because you're holding onto it while you research other investments—you can often earn a little more interest than you'd get in a bank account.

 What is a money market?

 These securities have ultra-short-term maturities (from a few days to 1 year) and are considered lower-risk investments.
 Their share prices are intended to be stable, although the interest rates they pay will fluctuate (and the stability of the share price isn't guaranteed).

 What is a CD?

 Certificates of deposit (CDs) are promissory notes issued by banks.
 As such, they're insured up to a certain amount by the Federal Deposit Insurance Corporation (FDIC) and considered completely safe if held until maturity.